noris666/adaptivegroup-modx/README.md

 # Adaptive Group MODx extensions
-This repository will be collected in the open development of extensions for MODx Revolution.
+This repository will be published open Adaptive Group development for MODx Revolution platform.